jedijulia/time-complexity/README.md

 time-complexity
 ===============

-computes the time complexity T(n) of java for loops
+computes the time complexity T(n) of for loops